bernicecpz/hashnode_resources/README.md

-# hashnode_resources
+# Hashnode Resources
-Contains all the resources to kickstart/reference as shared in my HashNode blog
+This repository contains all the resources to kickstart/reference as shared in my [Hashnode blog](https://bernicecpz.hashnode.dev/)

 ## Getting Started
-Please find the resources based on the HashNode articles' series and article name.
+Please find the resources based on the Hashnode articles' series and article name.

-The technical how-to will be provided in the README within the subfolders represented by the article name.

 ## Type of resources
 The resources can be in but not limited to: